canvace/canvace.js/README.md

 canvace.js
 ==========

-This repository holds the JavaScript game engine of the Canvace Platform.
+This repository holds the JavaScript game engine of the Canvace Platform, canvace.js.

+canvace.js is dual licensed under the MIT and GPLv3 licenses.

 ## Prerequisites for the build